The Shipping Law Review: Ship Finance

 - arrest the ship and realise its security by way of a judicial sale;

 - take possession and operate the ship.

 The viability of arresting a ship depends on where the default is effected.
-Each jurisdiction will have its own characteristics and the lender will want to carefully consider the procedure for arrest, the efficiency of the judicial system and the procedure for a judicial sale (including how long it would take for sale proceeds to be released) and, importantly, the relative ranking of different creditors.
+Each jurisdiction will have its own characteristics and the lender will want to consider carefully the procedure for arrest, the efficiency of the judicial system, the procedure for a judicial sale (including how long it would take for sale proceeds to be released) and, importantly, the relative ranking of different creditors.
 The lender should also consider the timing of the arrest – is the ship laden with cargo, and is she currently chartered out?

 A judicial sale has a number of advantages: first, the borrower will find it difficult to allege that a proper price has not been paid; and second, the buyer of the ship will obtain good title, free of maritime liens and encumbrances.
 However, the procedure can be costly and may take some time, depending on the jurisdiction.

-V Recent Developments
+V Recent developments

 i Discontinuance of interbank lending rates